421 Rollingsgate Ct., apt. C2

 B.A., linguistics and Spanish, Wellesley College, 1971, as Wellesley College Scholar (the equivalent of cum laude; received Freshman Honors, 9/1968); M.A., classical philology and historical and comparative linguistics, UCLA, 1973; Completed Ph.D. course work, classical philology, Boston University, 1980; elected to Phi Sigma Iota, a foreign language national honors society, in 1980.

 Other course work completed in classics, poetry writing, journalism, Old French and Provençal poetry, German, history of music, word-processing and Internet, and public speaking.

-Computer background: Currently work on Word 2021 for Windows 10 and iMac Big Sur 11.6; some newsletter designing, including photography; also some Microsoft Office 2021, QUARK Express, and html.
+Computer background: Currently work on Word 2022 for Windows 10 and iMac Monterey 12.6; some newsletter designing, including photography; also some Microsoft Office 2022, QUARK Express, and html.

 Volunteer for Bryn Mawr-Wellesley Book Sale (2001-2005): shelving, pricing, sorting all categories of books for resale to benefit scholarship funds.
 Volunteer presenter, Wellesley College Book Award (2002), at two local high schools.

-Volunteer translator for the HELIOS project (SUDA@lsv.uky.edu), an offshoot of the Classics-L internet discussion group based at University of Washington (firstname.lastname@example.org) into English of the entire Suda Lexicon from Byzantine Greek (begun 1/1998); my rubrics were 1000-1009.
+Volunteer translator for the HELIOS project (SUDA@lsv.uky.edu), an offshoot of the Classics-L internet discussion group based at University of Washington (firstname.lastname@example.org), of Greek into English of the entire Suda Lexicon from Byzantine Greek (begun 1/1998); my rubrics were 1000-1009.